 - The Social Security administration won’t call you or email you with something like this.
 The information is too easy to intercept with those methods.
 For that reason, they prefer and use snail mail.
 You’ll get a letter first if something bad is happening or your action is required.
 They won’t call you with a robot, and they likely won’t ask you to confirm your SSN by phone, either.

 - Do some digging and confirm the number.
-The Social Security Administration (and any legitimate organization) will have their phone number listed on their site (their main line is 800-772-1213).
+Caller ID spoofing is fairly common, but the Social Security Administration (and any legitimate organization) will have their phone number listed on their site (their main line is 800-772-1213).
 Instead of telling your SSN (or other personal information) to the inbound caller, hang up and call the number on the site.
 They’ll be able to tell you if there is a legitimate concern against you.
-Or, at minimum, you can see if the phone numbers match.
+Or, at a minimum, you can see if the phone numbers match.

 - If they do match, you can also hang up and call the number right back.
 If the attacker is spoofing the organization’s name or the phone number on your caller ID, calling it back would take you to the legitimate organization.

 - Let unknown calls go to voicemail.
 You take some of the urgency and emotion out of a call if it’s on your own terms.
-Plus, then you can avoid being persuaded by an attacker, and you can do some research on the number and concern before reaching out to the Social Security Administration (or whoever else your handles the information in question).
+Plus, then you can avoid being persuaded by an attacker to give personal details, and you can do some research on the number and concern before reaching out to the Social Security Administration (or whoever else your handles the information in question).

-- The Federal Trade Commission’s website lists known types of scams.
+- The Federal Trade Commission’s website lists known types of vishing scams (among others).
 Cross-reference the phone request with their site to see if it’s a known scam.

 - If you find the activity to be suspicious, report it to the organization, bank, Social Security Administration, or whoever handles the information in question.
 They’re more likely to be able to catch the attacker if the call information and the personal information the caller requested (and how) are documented.